JordynMarcellus/testing-workshop-slides/src/slides.md

 - But we know our functionality works, because we have tests!

-- So, we made it work... and now we made it work better 😈
+- So, we made it work... and now we make it work better 😈

 ---

-## Hello, react-testing-library

-- The philosophy behind React Testing Library is:
-    > The more your tests resemble the way your software is used, the more confidence they can give you.

-- React Testing Library allows us to use accessibility features to select HTML elements, render out DOM nodes via React and interact with them as a user would.

----

-# Let's get our hands on a keyboard Marcellus >.>

----

-# TDD, exercise #1 (mob):
+# Exercise

-- Let's build an input component!
+- Let's fix a bug...

----

-# TDD exercise #2 (individual/paired)

-- Build a button
+- e.g.

-- Build a form with our input and our button!

----

-# Next steps